AgileVentures/av-static-website/source/blog_articles/2017-10-09-av-ecosystem-review-dropping-agile-bot.html.markdown

 Martin Fowler Scrum - all welcome - discuss any project! :-) click to join
 ```

-> where "click to join" is hyperlinked to the hangout (or jitsy) or whatever
+> where "click to join" is hyperlinked to the hangout (or Jitsi) or whatever

 [https://github.com/AgileVentures/WebsiteOne/issues/1880](https://github.com/AgileVentures/WebsiteOne/issues/1880)

-I'll start a vote on that in Slack, and turn off the PR notifications (since dependabot is so active) ... and I wonder if we should get every dependabot thing merged first before moving on to this Slack messaging improvement?
+I'll start a vote on that in Slack, and turn off the PR notifications (since dependabot is so active) ... and I wonder if we should get every dependabot thing merged first before moving on to this Slack messaging improvement.
 Well, it all hinges on how this production deploy goes and whether we have to fix a lot of things up.
 Let's see if this is stable and then we'll decide.
 I do want to jump several levels back up to review the ecosystem from the top down before the end of this week ...